ymbourlier/HUDWAY_Localization/README.md

  ```
  	If you create new .lproj directory, copy all files from en.lproj directory to your new localization directory

-5. Open .lproj directory.
-Directory contains localization files for application pages, alerts, processes and other
+2. .lproj directoey contains localization files for application pages, alerts, processes and other
-6. Open any file.
-Files includes string lines with format:
+3. Files includes string lines with format:
 	"application string key" = "localization string";
 	translate need only "localization string"
-7. after you translated and saved all files on your localization directory, open git-client and save changes in repository.
-	In SmartGit:
-	- open HUDWAY localization project on git-client
-	- click to button "pull"
-	- if opened configuration window, select "rebase" option ans click "configuration"
-	- click on opened window button "pull"
-	- wait when pull process is ended
-	- click to button "commit"
-	- enter "commit message", when enter your activity with files(for example "update english localization")
-	- click button "Commit & push"
-	- wait when commit process is ended
+4. Folder "info" contained localization information for App Store and Google Play